With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling.

 Coupling data exchange with linear interpolation

-If the Dirichlet participant \(\mathcal{D}\) calls readBlockVectorData, it samples the data from a time-dependent function \(c_\mathcal{D}(t)\).
+If the Dirichlet participant \(\mathcal{D}\) calls readData, it samples the data from a time-dependent function \(c_\mathcal{D}(t)\).
 This function is created from linear interpolation of the first and the last sample \(c_{\mathcal{D}0}\) and \(c_{\mathcal{D}5}\) created by the Neumann participant \(\mathcal{N}\) in the current time window.
 This allows \(\mathcal{D}\) to sample the coupling condition at arbitrary times \(t\) inside the current time window.

-Experimental API for waveform iteration
+Using waveform iteration

-relativeReadTime describes the time relatively to the beginning of the current time step.
-This means that relativeReadTime = 0 gives us access to data at the beginning of the time step.
-By choosing relativeReadTime > 0 we can sample data at later points.
-The maximum allowed relativeReadTime corresponds to the remaining time until the end of the current time window.
-Remember that the remaining time until the end of the time window is always returned when calling preciceDt = precice.advance(dt) as preciceDt.
-So relativeReadTime = preciceDt corresponds to sampling data at the end of the current time window.
+relativeReadTime describes the time relatively to the beginning of the current time step starting at \(\tau_n\).
+This means that dt = 0 gives us access to data at the beginning of the time step.
+By choosing dt > 0 we can sample data at points in time after \(\tau_n\).
+The maximum allowed dt = preciceDt corresponds to \(\tau_n\) plus the remaining time until the end of the current time window (i.e. preciceDt = precice.getMaxTimeStepSize()).

-<solver-interface experimental="true" ... >
+<precice-configuration ... >

 ...